 Refunds are not given to no shows or campers leaving camp early due to personal reasons including homesickness, sports, family vacations, behavior, lice, etc.

 Every day at camp is filled with different adventures and fun experiences!
-The schedule above represents a "typical" day at camp session and not just a day at camp.
+The schedule above represents a "typical" day at day and overnight camp but note there may be variations in daily schedules and activities due to the spontaneity of camp!

 Do you have a passion for working with children and enjoy the outdoors?
-Volunteer at the day camp!
-Without volunteers, the valuable learning experience would not be possible for the Girl Scouts of central Indiana.
+Volunteer at the camp!
+Without volunteers, the valuable learning experience would not be possible for the Girl Scouts of Central Indiana.
 Interested parents and adults are invited to register.

 Volunteer Selection